Hirate99/vite-plugin-react-router-dom/README.md

 ## vite-plugin-react-router-dom

-A simple plugin intends to simplify code structure when using react-router-dom with vite.
+A simple plugin intends to simplify code structure when using react-router with vite.
 Supports dynamic imports.

 Before: